Kristjanmn/GameDev-backend/README.md

 # Dialog & Quest

+## This is NOT a game!
+This is backend for companion app, which is meant to help with game development!<br>

 <h3>Backend for game development project "Dialog & Quest"</h3>

 <h3>Dialog & Quest is a custom system for Unreal Engine to implement basic